One of the oldest boarding schools in England

 CH lost 32 children in the Great Plague of 1665, but did not lose any children to the Great Fire in 1666, although most of the buildings were burned down.
 With only a few children able to return to the ruined buildings, many were sent out to be billeted in Hertfordshire.
 In 1682 a site in Hertford was acquired for a self-contained boarding school, which CH was to own for over 300 years.

 Thanks to the great generosity of benefactors, the rebuilding of the school in London after the Great Fire was completed in 1705, with Sir Christopher Wren designing the South front as well as Christ Church, the parish church immediately outside the walls of CH, which the school used for its worship.
 A second major rebuilding took place from 1793 to 1836, including a Grammar School completed in 1793, a new Great Hall in 1829, Grammar and Mathematical Schools in 1834 and the cloisters known as the Grecians Cloister in 1836.
 The bordering watercolour, by Arthur Ellis, shows the 1836 Grecians Cloister, the central arch of which was brought to Horsham and now forms the outside halves of the archways to the main quadrangle.
 In the background are the two Wren spires of Christ Church and St Paul’s.

 In 1902 all the boys from both the London and Hertford schools transferred to a new site in Horsham, and the school at Hertford became a girls-only school.
 In 1985 the Hertford site was closed and the girls transferred to Horsham, once again to form a co-educational school.

-Today CH has over 820 boarding pupils, with an equal number of boys and girls, and takes day pupils.
+Today CH has 830 boarding pupils, with an equal number of boys and girls, and 70 day pupils.